HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 ---
 permalink: /script/codegraf/ees3/
-title: EES 2580 - Dictionaries and loops
+title: EES 2580 - Dictionaries, loops, and complex data structures
 breadcrumb: ees3
 ---

 Previous lesson: [Code libraries and lists](../ees2)

-# Dictionaries and loops - EES 2580
+# Dictionaries, loops, and complex data structures - EES 2580

 In this lesson we introduce a second complex object: *dictionaries*.
 A dictionary is a one-dimensional data structure like a list, but its elements are referenced by name using a *key* rather than by index number.